Bjoux2/DeepLearning-in-Bioinformatics/README.md

 - 3 Deep Learning in AI fields

-You will find many papers that are quite new but really worth reading.

-I would continue adding papers to this roadmap.

 Those papers are mainly published in Nature, Nature Methods, Nature protocols, NAR, Briefings in Bioinformatics, Bioinformatics, Drug Discovery Today, Genome Research, Genome Biology, PLoS computational biology, JCIM, JPR, Distill Pub, CACM, JACM, JMLR, and NIPS.